If you are experiencing a health emergency, call 911.

 Click the below links to download telemedicine consultation consent forms:

 Telemedicine is strongly recommended in the midst of the Coronavirus (COVID-19) outbreak as it helps limit potential exposure to those who may be sick.

 Telemedicine allows health care professionals to evaluate, diagnose and treat patients without an in-person visit.
 It uses secure telecommunication technology (software and computers) to connect the patient and the physician.
 It is frequently used for follow-up visits, medication management, physician consultation, management of chronic conditions and a wide array of other clinical services.

-Using telemedicine as an alternative to in-person visits has many benefits:
+Benefits of using telemedicine as an alternative to in-person visits:

 · No exposure to other potentially contagious patients

 · Quicker access to care

 · Less time away from work, kids or other important life needs